Alicia-Toom/effective-python-tennis-games/README.md

 ## 3. Creating main

-In each file, except the original file, you will find a main function to test the code in different moment
+In each file, except the original file (tennis_original.py), you will find a main function to test the code in different moment.

 ## 4. Refactoring code